-As healthcare mobilizes during the coronavirus (COVID-19) pandemic, more practices are attempting to dramatically ramp up telehealth to provide care and enhance safety.
-We encourage you to check back on this page regularly for the latest updates.
+Updated February 16, 2021: As healthcare mobilizes during the coronavirus (COVID-19) pandemic, more practices are attempting to dramatically ramp up telehealth to provide care and enhance safety.

 As the outbreak spreads, many practices are grappling with declines in patient visits.
 Virtual visits may give patients and practices alike peace of mind from the worry of the spread of infection.
 For example, phone use can reduce viral exposure during office visits.
 Some practices are creating cell-phone waiting areas, instead of gathering patients in their waiting rooms.
 After patients check in, they wait in their cars with their phones, ready to receive a call saying their provider is ready for them.
 While not true telehealth, cell-phone waiting shows how practices can use existing technologies to reduce COVID-19 exposure.